CLFEC: A New Task for Unified Linguistic and Factual Error Correction in paragraph-level Chinese Professional Writing: Experiments

 Contrary to the hypothesis that factual retrieval could aid linguistic correction, our results show that U-RAG does not improve LEC recall in the unified setting.
 One likely reason is that the retrieved evidence is optimized for factual verification and often does not align with the contextual cues needed for LEC.
 In practice, linguistic disambiguation is usually resolved by the paragraph context itself.

-\paragraph{Agent Performance} As shown in Table~\ref{tab:all-results}, the effectiveness of the Agentic framework depends on the backbone model's agentic capability.
-Unlike U-RAG, which yields consistent gains, the Agent framework does not universally outperform other methods.
-With DeepSeek-V3.2, the Agent achieves higher F1 across detection, correction.
+\paragraph{Agent Performance} As shown in Table~\ref{tab:all-results}, the effectiveness of the agentic framework depends on the backbone model's agentic capability.
+With DeepSeek-V3.2, the Agent achieves higher F1 for both detection and correction.
 Specifically, it improves FEC Recall by +1.28 points over U-RAG while maintaining higher precision (+2.86 points), suggesting that the model can reliably plan, execute, and validate.
-In contrast, performance degrades with backbones (Qwen3-235B and GLM-4.7) that are less reliable under the agent loop.
-Error analysis indicates that multi-turn interactions can amplify failure modes such as instruction drift or formatting errors, offsetting the potential benefits of verification.
+In contrast, for Qwen3-235B and GLM-4.7, the agentic framework slightly underperforms its RAG counterpart, possibly due to both the agent workflow and model-specific behaviors that make multi-turn interactions more prone to instruction drift and formatting errors.

 Analysis further suggests that the Agent's main advantage over RAG-based methods is its ability to autonomously resolve \textbf{conflicting evidence}.
 For instance, in a case involving government statistics, the Agent explicitly reasoned: \emph{``Search results show data inconsistency.
 Results 1 and 3 support the original text `National level 18, Autonomous region level 136, City level 275', but Result 2 shows `Autonomous region level 123'.
 I need to further verify which data is more accurate.''} By triggering a targeted second search, the Agent successfully identified the outdated source and preserved the correct original text.